ziparker/PlotJuggler/README.md

 I added a fix that will be available in the next release.

-To launch PlotJuggler on ROS, ujse the command:
+To launch PlotJuggler on ROS, use the command:

       rosrun plotjuggler plotjuggler